 In spectral peaks mode, media item waveforms are colored dynamically according to the dominant frequency.

 By default, the color spectrum occupies the whole frequency range.
-You can change this, for example, to use the entire color range for each individual octave: this can help you to focus on much smaller variations in frequency.
+You can change this, for example, to use the entire color range for each individual octave: this can help focus on smaller variations in frequency.
 As an example, both of these images (below left) depict the same media item.
-The first (top) example uses Set range to full spectrum every octave.
+The first (top) example uses Set range to full spectrum.
+The second example uses Set range to full spectrum every octave.

-These options are available on the right-click context menu (shown above right).
-A Reverse spectrum option is also available.
+These options are available on the right-click menu above right) as well as a Reverse spectrum option.